 Vescovi leads No. 7 Tennessee past Mississippi 63-59

-OXFORD, Miss.
-(AP) Tennessee was expecting a challenging Southeastern Conference opener, and Mississippi provided a stiff test.
+OXFORD, Miss. – Tennessee was expecting a challenging Southeastern Conference opener, and Mississippi provided a stiff test.

 Then Santiago Vescovi and Zakai Zeigler delivered for the Vols.